aws-amplify/docs/docs/lib/push-notifications/fragments/js/getting-started.md

     $ cd myapp
     $ npm install aws-amplify && npm install @aws-amplify/pushnotification
     $ react-native link @aws-amplify/pushnotification
-    $ react-native link amazon-cognito-identity-js # link it if you need to Sign in into Cognito user pool
+    $ react-native link amazon-cognito-identity-js # link if you need to Sign in into Cognito user pool
     ```
     That would install required npm modules and link React Native binaries.